Community Solar – A Comprehensive Guide

 New developments across the United States have been introducing many new people to the idea of community solar.
 In fact, the idea is becoming so prevalent in today’s world that most people find out about community solar through a news report or by simply driving past a field of carefully arranged solar panels.

 With community solar growing rapidly in the United States, we hope to provide an educational resource to provide answers to any questions on the subject.
 For this reason, we’ve put together this comprehensive guide to cover everything there is to know about community solar.

-Simply put, community solar 1 can be defined as “a solar power installation that accepts capital from and provides output credit and tax benefits to individual and other investors.”
+Simply put, community solar 1 can be defined as “a solar energy installation in which users can pay to receive output credits and tax benefits.”
 In this sense, community solar is essentially a group of people sharing the electricity generated by harvesting solar energy.

 Community solar has adopted many official and unofficial monikers.
 Other names for community solar developments include: